bdmendes/feup-cosn-web-market/docs/report.md

 #### Key operations

-- Get delivery status for an order
+- Get the delivery status for an order
 - Request delivery for an order
 - Mark an order as delivered